bharath123119/Small-Project/README.md

    Main Objective for this project To find Unique Values in the Data set.

+   Creating Visualizations for the dataset to understand clearly for the Business Purpose to take Business Decisions.

 🎯Project Overview

   First of all i will download the dataset what i want.using Kaggle website.